An Improved Baseline for Sentence-level Relation Extraction: Experiments

 \section{Experiments}

-In this section, we evaluate the proposed techniques based on widely-used RE benchmarks.
+In this section, we evaluate the proposed techniques based on widely used RE benchmarks.
 The evaluation starts by first identifying the best-performing entity representation technique (\Cref{ssec:exp_rep}), which is further incorporated into our improved RE baseline to be compared against prior SOTA methods (\Cref{ssec:main}).
-We further study how the incorporated techniques lead to varied generalizability on unseen entities (\Cref{ssec:exp_unseen}) and how they perform under annotation errors (\Cref{ssec:noise}).
+Due to space limits, we study in the Appendix of how the incorporated techniques lead to varied generalizability on unseen entities (\Cref{ssec:exp_unseen}) and how they perform under annotation errors (\Cref{ssec:noise}).